barretstorck/tempus-machina/README.md

 not move forward in time.
 If no timestamp is given then the system's current time will be used by default.

-The FrozenClock constructor and `set()` function can accept a parameter for:
+The FrozenClock constructor and `set()` function can accept any of the following
+parameters:
 - An integer unix timestamp
 - A [DateTime formatted](https://www.php.net/manual/en/datetime.construct.php) string
 - An existing DateTimeInterface object